Gießen, August 2014

 Dear users,

-THE newly designed Ulfilas font is now finished and available for download.
+The newly designed Ulfilas font is now finished and available for download.
 Silubr and Skeirs have been reworked, too.
-Above all the angular parts have been harmonized and the othal has been shortened a bit.
+Above all, the angular parts have been harmonized and the othal has been shortened a bit.

 Robert Pfeffer